HELP - SAFETY - PRIVACY

 Advertising Networks: Keeping a popular website up and running can be expensive, and so sometimes we show advertisements which help generate income.
 The ads are typically served by third party ad networks, and although we try hard to ensure that the companies advertising are reliable and honest, the reality of the internet means that our influence over the ever-changing offerings of these networks is limited.
 Ad networks will typically show ads based on the kind of users they expect to be playing on Friv, and as described above, may store small amounts of data on a user's computer.
 This information, which is never personally identifiable, may help advertisers target an individual user based on their visit to Friv and other sites and pages they have viewed in the past.
 This kind of advertising, which has become increasingly popular, is called retargeting.
 Users are now given greater control than ever over how ad networks use this data.
 You can opt out of the cookie / retargeting functions of many of these networks by clicking here.

-The Friv logo, design and related indicia are Copyright © 2006-2015.
-Friv is a registered trademark relating to online games and gaming.
+The design of this site, trade dress, the Friv logo, and related indicia are Copyright © 2006-2015.
+Friv is a registered trademark.